Robertfarb/whiteboarding-curriculum/projects/js-project/gh-pages-custom-domain.md

 ## Set Up Cloudflare (Domain Name Service)

 + Cloudflare provides a free DNS service, and very fast and quick!
 Can use others like Amazon Cloudfront and MaxCDN, but those require to pay.
-Using Cloudflare allows your project sites to load instantly :) It's awesome.
+Using Cloudflare allows your project sites to load instantly through global CDNs :) It's awesome.

 + Go to https://www.cloudflare.com/, and make an account.

 + Click +Add Site at the top.
-Enter your purchased domain url. ex) coloreddiffusion.com
+Enter your purchased domain url. ex) coloreddiffusion.com.
+It might take 5-10 minutes for the domain to be available if you just purchased it.

 ![add](./gh-pages-images/add-site.png)

 + After Cloudflare locates your site, manage the site's DNS records.

-Make take a minute or so.
++ If there is a CNAME DNS type already present, delete that record.

 + Add a new record.
-Choose DNS type: CNAME, Name: www, and the IPv4 address is {your github username}.github.io. ex) johndoe123.github.io.
-Don't worry, you'll add your repo name later.
+Choose DNS type: CNAME, Name: www, and the IPv4 address is {your github username}.github.io. ex) johndoe123.github.io. github.io will be the new domain.

 ![cloudflare](./gh-pages-images/manage-dns.png)